What is the ‘Chelsea Chop’?

 Don’t forget, beneficial insects will gain from the ‘Chelsea Chop’ too!

-Bees, butterflies, hoverflies and other beneficial pollinators and natural pest predators all benefit from the increase in available nectar and pollen that increased blooms and a longer flowering season will bring.
+Bees, butterflies, hoverflies, and other beneficial pollinators and natural pest predators all benefit from the increase in available nectar and pollen that increased blooms and a longer flowering season will bring.